rfg-modding/RSL/README.md

-# RFGR Script Loader
+# Re-mars-tered Script Loader
-  RFGR Script Loader is a scripting interface for Red Faction Guerrilla Re-mars-tered edition.
-Using LuaJIT 2.0.5 as the scripting language.
-This is the private repo for contributors.
-Currently it's blank but I'll work on a contributing guide soon.
-See the public [wiki repo](https://github.com/Moneyl/RFGR-Script-Loader-Wiki) for releases, user instructions, a roadmap, and issues.
-This readme allow includes links to many of those below.
+RSL is a lua scripting interface and modding tool for Red Faction Guerrilla Re-mars-tered.
+The main goal of this project is to greatly expand what mods can do to the game, and what they can change, and to improve the mod development experience.

 ## Contents
 - [Project goals](https://github.com/Moneyl/RFGR-Script-Loader-Wiki#project-goals)